-B the MRO, the GA itinerant apron, and the ARFF practice area.
+Despite limited impacts to military operations and increased operational flexibility, this alternative is not feasible from a financial or airfield safety perspective.
+Constructing the runway would require the demolition and/or relocation of several support facilities including GA hangars, the MRO, the GA itinerant apron, and the ARFF practice area.
 Construction phasing would require the closure of the primary runway due to impacts to the safety areas associated with Runway 5/23.
 To reduce impacts on airfield infrastructure, installation of an EMAS would be required.
 Furthermore, given the layout, simultaneous operations could not occur, as the safety areas associated with the new runway would be within the approach path of Runway 5/23.

-June 2020 DRAFT Appendix N LXXVIII
+February 2020 DRAFT Appendix N LXXV

+Figure N-2

-Figure N-2 Proposed 5R-23L - 9,001'
+Proposed 5R-23L - 9,001'

-34:1 TSS, D-IV Runway
+34:1 TSS , D-IV Runway

 180' SHIP HEIGHTS

 Alternative 4

-Figure N-3 PROPOSED 5R-23L - 9,001'
+Figure N-3

-34:1 TSS , D-IV Runway 180' SHIP HEIGHTS Alternative 5
+PROPOSED 5R-23L - 9,001' 34:1 TSS , D-IV Runway 180' SHIP HEIGHTS Alterative 5

-Figure N-4

-Proposed 5R-23L - 7,900'
+Figure N-4 Proposed 5R-23L - 7,900'

-34:1 TSS , C-III Runway